urbien/vortexhealing/README.md

 -

 ### Awakening
-Aside from classes, I have worked with a number of MI and UAP students to help me with my awakening progress.
-I feel this is an unknown category of help you can get if you have a strong drive and some money to spend.
-This is also a way for healers to earn some income.
+It is generally assumed that for awakening you need classes.
+It is true, but you can do more.
+Aside from classes, I have worked with a number of MI and UAP students.
+I feel this is an unknown category of help you can easily get in VortexHealing community if you have a strong drive and some money to spend.

-- Helping get through 14 energetic movements.
-After Omega class you will be at 14, but if you are one of those spiritual seekers like me, this is for you.
+- Helping you get through 14 energetic movements (there is a separate document on this in student area download section).
+After the Omega class you will be at the 14th, but if you are one of those spiritual seekers like me who can't wait, below is for you.
 I have done it, it is possible.
 - Help with loosing the Core Veil prior to the Core Veil class.
 You need 14 EC prior to that and then what worked for me was a number of sessions with the higher level students channeling Presence (Omega level) and Surrender / Grace (Jewel-level).